Skip to main content

 }

-Now we need a conditional to check if the parsed command is /save_creds.
+Type: conditional Checks if the parsed command is /save_creds.

 FieldValue